Chomikens/ZTM-JS/objects/this.md

 # This in objects

+Short def:
+This is the object that the function is a property of

  In JavaScript, the this keyword is a special variable that refers to the current context or object within which it is used.
 Its behavior can sometimes be a bit tricky to grasp, as it depends on how and where it is employed.
 Here are some important points to understand about this:

  ### "this" in object methods: